-The purpose of the Code of Conduct Policy is to establish the rules governing business and ethical conduct of the Directors of the credit union.
-It is important that ethical and lawful conduct be evident in all business practices, in order to protect the reputation of the organization and preserve member and community trust.
+The Code of Conduct Policy establishes the rules governing business and ethical conduct of the Directors of the credit union.
+It is important that ethical and lawful conduct be evident in all business practices to protect the organization's reputation and preserve member and community trust.
 The goal of this policy is to discourage conduct that would damage the credit union's good name or business interests or its relationship with its stakeholders (the credit union members, creditors, suppliers, etc.) or the community at large.
 The credit union will protect the reporting Director (the "Complainant") from reprisals or victimization for reporting in good faith.